redkite-labs/redkitecms-docs/book/getting-started.rst

 RedKite CMS is a Content Management System application built on top of the Symfony2 and Twitter Bootstrap frameworks.

 What does this mean?
-Let's look further into this!
+Let's look further:

 A **Content Management System (CMS)** is a system that let you manage, edit, store and publish website contents in a repository.
 You can directly edit the contents of the pages in your browser where it is easier to visualize what the final product will look like.

-Usually you are not required to have programming skills to use a CMS.
+Most CMS's do not require you to have programming skills to use.

 **Symfony2** is a PHP framework.
 A framework is a set of libraries designed with the purpose to simplify common developing tasks.
 This one provides a robust security layer, implements